-Among all of them, the foresight experiences developed in SmartEnCity project (www.smartencity.eu/) seem to be good practices to be replicated.
-Those experiences were developed based on the strategic planning processes of five European cities which were intending to co-create an urban decarbonization / energy transition strategy in the short-midlong term, using the foresight method as a tool.
+Among all of them, the foresight experiences developed in SmartEnCity project2 seem to be good practices to be replicated.
+Those experiences were developed based on the strategic planning processes of five European cities which were intending to co-create an urban decarbonization / energy transition strategy in the short-mid-long term, using the foresight method as a tool.

-Apart from the SmartEnCity approach, the methodological framework defined in the Positive City Ex Change project is also interesting, but still there are no replicable results because it is being implemented since 2020 in seven European cities, although its approach is more based on integrating the SDGs as an urban transition instrument and not so much on the specific objectives for energy transition and decarbonization.
+Apart from the SmartEnCity approach, the methodological framework defined in the Positive City Ex Change4 project is also interesting, but still there are no replicable results because it is being implemented since 2020 in seven European cities, although its approach is more based on integrating the SDGs as an urban transition instrument and not so much on the specific objectives for energy transition and decarbonization.

-This deliverable based on the Cities4ZERO methodology aims to be a collaborative process, in which the main stakeholders are called to participate (in the framework of the SCPGs procedures, see D2.2) in the whole City Vision generation process.
-It also will guide cities on how to achieve their urban energy transition challenges, showing them a common path for
+This deliverable based on the Cities4ZERO methodology aims to be a collaborative process, in which the main stakeholders are called to participate (in the framework of the SCPGs procedures, see D2.25) in the whole City Vision generation process.
+It also will guide cities on how to achieve their urban energy transition challenges, showing them a common path for effective implementation, considering integral urban planning principles as a key aspect to be included in their existing planning procedures.